heuberg/myconvert/docs/README.md

 ## [Contributing](CONTRIBUTING.md)
 For information on how you can contribute see [here](CONTRIBUTING.md).
+For a list of currently available definition files see [here](definitions.md).

 ## [License](../LICENSE)
 This project is published under GNU General Public License v3.
 It uses the library [exp4j](https://objecthunter.net/exp4j) which is under Apache License 2.0